asynchrony/Re-Lax/README.md

 ## License

-ReLax is available using an MIT license.
+Re:Lax is available using an MIT license.
 See the LICENSE file for more info.

 ## We'd Love to Know If You're Using ReLax!

-Tweet us at [@marksands](https://twitter.com/marksands) or [@JARInteractive](https://twitter.com/JARInteractive) to let us know if you're using the library :+1:
+Tweet us at [@marksands](https://twitter.com/marksands) or [@JARinteractive](https://twitter.com/JARInteractive) to let us know if you're using the library :+1: